 NOTE: There is also the country Georgia in Eastern Europe, which may be confused with information regarding Georgia, USA when researching potential options.

-Birthparents who are considering adoption placement in this sweet state may be surprised to know the variety of options they have when placing a child for adoption.
+Expectant parents who are considering adoption placement in this sweet state may be surprised to know the variety of options they have when placing a child for adoption.
 Policies and laws have shifted, as recently as 2018, to encompass more ease of opportunity as well as potential resources for placement of children through adoption.
-To gain clarity on the ideal adoption recipe for both you and your child, read through the types of adoption there are, the process as a whole, birth parent expectations, post-placement information, and some facts about adoption in Georgia.
+To gain clarity on the ideal adoption recipe for both you and your child, read through the types of adoption there is the process as a whole, birth parent expectations, post-placement information, and some facts about adoption in Georgia.

 1. Types of Adoption

 Each type is as unique as its individuals and situation involved, as all stories and paths are different.
 Exploring your path and ultimate goals of adoption is important to laying the foundation for your child’s future.
 There are different types of adoption to consider for adoption in Georgia.
 The types are described and listed as the following: